top of page

 Size: 1.5 - 2.0 inches wingspan

-Similar species: Clouded Sulphurs have double ring around discal spot on HW below.
+Similar species: Other similar sulphur species in Oregon lack the gradual decrease in the density of overscaling on the dorsal hindwing (see above).
+Clouded Sulphurs have double ring around discal spot on HW below.
 Western Sulphurs greenish on HW below.
-Queen Alexandra's Sulphurs are larger, have more pointed wings, heavy black overscaling below and lighter pink wing borders.
+Queen Alexandra's Sulphurs are larger, have more pointed wings, heavier black overscaling below with a strong greenish cast, and lighter pink wing borders.

 Host plant: Various species of Vaccinium (huckleberry).